-5 Things Not to Say in a Short Sale Hardship Letter
+5 Things to Avoid Saying in a Short Sale Hardship Letter

 Mistakes to Avoid When Pleading Your Case

-A short sale can be a time when your emotions are running high.
+Emotions can run high during a short sale.
 However, you do not want to let your emotions get the best of you because they could jeopardize your chances of getting your short sale approved.
-Here are five things you should not say in a short sale hardship letter.
+Here are five things you shouldn't say in a short sale hardship letter.

 Purpose of Short Sale Hardship Letter